Lawrence, Massachusetts: Yankee farmers

 Not all immigrants to Lawrence were foreign-born or their children.
-Yankee farmers, unable to compete against the cheaper farmlands of the Midwest that had been linked to the East coast by rail, settled in corners of Lawrence.
+Yankee farmers, unable to compete against the cheaper farmlands of the Midwest that had been linked to the East Coast by rail, settled in corners of Lawrence.
 Congregationalists were the second Protestant denomination to begin worship in Lawrence after the Episcopalians, with the formation of the Lawrence Street Congregational Church in 1847, and the first in South Lawrence, with the erection in 1852 of the first South Congregational Church on South Broadway, near the corner of Andover Street.
 Baptist churches included The First Baptist Church, one of the first churches in Lawrence, which was organized in the spring of 1947 and was known as Amesbury Street Baptist Church.
-Second Baptist was organized September 6, 1860; its building dedicated in 1874.
+Second Baptist was organized on September 6, 1860; its building was dedicated in 1874.

 New immigrants, 1970 to present

 Immigration of foreign-born workers to Lawrence largely ceased in 1921 with the passage of strict quotas against immigrants from the countries that had supplied the cheap, unskilled workers.

-Although many quotas were lifted after the Second World War, foreign immigration to Lawrence only picked up again in the early 1960s with Hispanic immigrants from Cuba, Puerto Rico, the Dominican Republic and other Latin American countries.
+Although many quotas were lifted after the Second World War, foreign immigration to Lawrence only increased again in the early 1960s, with Hispanic immigrants from Cuba, Puerto Rico, the Dominican Republic, and other Latin American countries.
 Immigrants from Southeast Asia, particularly Vietnam, have also settled in Lawrence.

 Indicative of immigration trends, several Catholic churches now conduct masses in two or more languages.
 St. Patrick's Church, a Catholic church in Lawrence and once an Irish bastion, has celebrated Spanish masses on Sundays since 1999.
 A mass in Vietnamese is also offered every other week.
 St. Mary's of the Assumption Parish is the largest Catholic parish in Lawrence by Mass attendance and number of registered parishioners.
 It has the largest multi-lingual congregation in the city and has been offering Spanish masses since the early 1990s.

-Since the 1990s, increasing numbers of former Catholic churches, closed since the 1980s when their Irish or Italian congregations died out, have been bought by Hispanic evangelical churches.
+Since the 1990s, increasing numbers of former Catholic churches, closed since the 1989s when their Irish or Italian congregations died out, have been bought by Hispanic evangelical churches.

 The 2000 Census revealed the following population breakdown, illustrating the shift toward newer immigrant groups: